ucl-cssb/cneta/README.md

 Chromosomal gain is ONLY possible when the maximum copy number in the chromosome is smaller than the specified maximum copy number.
 The units of mutation rates are different at site, chromosome, and whole genome levels.
 When computing the relative rates of a specific mutation type, they are summarized at different scales: total duplication/deletion rates obtained by summarizing over all sites, chromosome gain/loss rates obtained by summarizing over all chromosomes.

-Please see run-sveta.sh to learn how to set different parameters.
+Please see run-cnets.sh to learn how to set different parameters.

 ## Input
 * --epop Ne: Ne (effective population size) is used to scale the tree height so that the branch length is measured in the unit of year, by multiplying each branch length with Ne.